COVID-19 vaccinations - spring 2022 booster dose

 Q: How do I get my booster dose of the COVID vaccine?

 For spring boosters, you should wait until the NHS contacts you.
 For an initial booster dose (the first dose following your primary course), you can visit the NHS COVID-19 vaccination website to find your nearest walk in option or book an appointment.
-You can also call 119 free of charge which also offers translators on request.

 Q: What happens if someone who has yet to be called forward for a booster had their last jab more than three months ago turns up at a vaccine centre – will they be turned away?
 If so, why?